 - Communicating for a purpose

-- How to self-regulate their emotions and deal with losing
+- Self-regulating emotions and dealing with losing

 Lynn McCann is an ASC specialist teacher and author.
 Browse more resources for Autism Acceptance Week.